Organisation and Management

 Self-quantification in and against the digital workday

 Another strand of my research into the measurement of work and time has focused on the potential of self-quantification technologies to both enforce and resist the structure of the capitalist working day in a digital age.
-Supported by Brigstow Institute Seedcorn Funding I have been collaborating with two artists, specialising respectively in performance and sound, on a prototype research method, staged performance and electronic soundscape using self-tracking devices including Fitbits, glucose monitors, heart rate monitors and phone apps to record, represent and better understand the movement of the body through the times and spaces of work and life.
-We are currently developing the prototype for wider use and thinking through the implications of performance as a means of not only presenting but critically interpreting and analysing quantitative data for transformative ends.
-I have also recently been awarded Seedcorn Funding from the ESRC Productivity Insights Network to think about the relationship between collective bargaining, wellbeing and quantification in the workplace.
+Supported by Brigstow Institute Seedcorn Funding I collaborated with two artists, specialising respectively in performance and sound, on a prototype research method, staged performance and electronic soundscape using self-tracking devices including Fitbits, glucose monitors, heart rate monitors and phone apps to record, represent and better understand the movement of the body through the times and spaces of work and life.
+This research has been written up in an article for a special issue of Capital & Class on ‘Machines and Measure’.
+I have also been awarded Seedcorn Funding from the ESRC Productivity Insights Network to think about the relationship between collective bargaining, wellbeing and quantification in the workplace.